top of page

 Q: Do you have art or music classes?

 A: We do not have a scheduled time for art or music.
 However, both can be embedded throughout the day in children's work and play.
 We do provide chalk in order for children to create chalk paint for rocks and bodies (arms, hands, legs, face).
 We also provide clipboards and pencils for children to access as desired.
-Additionally, we hope to partner with local artists and nonprofits in the area to visit us and provide art as an option in the children's day.
+Additionally, we hope to partner with local artists and nonprofits in the area to visit us and provide art as an option on the children's day.
 As for music, the same applies.
-We sing songs throughout our day as well as create musical instruments with looses parts we find in nature.
-Additionally we may bring in musical instruments on occasion as well as partner with a local music professional to come and join us on a regular basis.
-We also have a certified Yoga Calm instructor joining us on a weekly basis to offer the children a chance to participate in yoga while in the our nature immersion preschool setting.
+We sing songs throughout our day as well as create musical instruments with loose parts we find in nature.
+Additionally we may bring in musical instruments on occasion, as well as partner with a local music professional to come and join us on a regular basis.
+We also have a certified Yoga Calm instructor joining us on a weekly basis to offer the children a chance to participate in yoga while in our nature immersion preschool setting.

 bottom of page